 Adopted by the Board of Directors of Buffalo Marathon

 Section 1.
 Policy.
-Buffalo Marathon (the “Corporation”) is committed to lawful and ethical behavior in all of its activities and requires all persons associated with the Corporation including but not limited to its officers, directors, employees and volunteers, to act in accordance with all applicable laws, regulations and policies and to observe high standards of business and personal ethics, honesty and integrity in the conduct of their duties and responsibilities (“Code of Conduct”).
+Buffalo-Erie Marathon Association, Inc. (the “Corporation”) is committed to lawful and ethical behavior in all of its activities and requires all persons associated with the Corporation including but not limited to its officers, directors, employees and volunteers, to act in accordance with all applicable laws, regulations and policies and to observe high standards of business and personal ethics, honesty and integrity in the conduct of their duties and responsibilities (“Code of Conduct”).
 It is the policy of the Corporation to prevent or detect and correct any improper activities.

 Section 2.
 Procedure for Reporting.
 Directors, Officers, employees and volunteers of the Corporation may report alleged violations and potential violations to the Chair of the Board or the Secretary of the Board (the “Designated Officials”).
 Any Designated Official receiving such a report shall promptly provide written notice of same to the Audit Committee or other committee of independent directors, or if there are no such committees, to the Board; or, if there are allegations against one or more Board members, to at least one other officer and one director.

 Section 3.
 Handling of Reported Violations.
 The independent directors of the Board shall investigate all reports filed in accordance with this Policy with due care and promptness.
 Reported matters will be investigated to determine if the allegations are true, whether the issue is material, and what actions, if any, are necessary to correct the problem.
 Investigators will issue a full report of all matters raised under this policy to the Board.
 The Board may conduct a further investigation upon receiving such a report.